 The Board of Education may authorize the emergency exclusion, short-term or long-term suspension, expulsion or mandatory reassignment of any pupil from school for conduct prohibited by the Board's rules or standards established pursuant to this act if such emergency exclusion, short-term or long-term suspension, expulsion or mandatory reassignment shall comply with the procedures required by this act.
+Preschool through 3rd grade students will not be suspended, but will receive individualized intervention during the school day.

-Administrative and teaching personnel may take action regarding student behavior, other than those specifically provided in this act, which are reasonably necessary to aid the student, further school purposes, or prevent interference with the educational process.
+Administrative and teaching personnel may take-action regarding student behavior, other than those specifically provided in this act, which are reasonably necessary to aid the student, further school purposes, or prevent interference with the educational process.
 Such actions may include counseling of students, parent conferences, rearrangement of schedule, requirements that a student remain in school after regular hours to do additional work, requirements that a student receive counseling, or restriction of extra-curricular activity.